FatihKoz/DisposableBasic/README.md

 * `'network'` should be `'IVAO'` or `'VATSIM'`
 * `'refresh'` can be any number in seconds greater than `15` (as per network requirements)
 * `'field_name'` should be the exact custom profile field name you defined at phpvms > admin > users > custom fields page for that Network.
+Necessary only when oAuth is not being used.

-Providing a wrong `field name` value will result in `No Online .... flights found` result even if you have pilots flying online.
+When oAuth is not being used, providing a wrong `field name` value will result in `No Online .... flights found` result even if you have pilots flying online.

 ## Duplicating Module Blades/Views